-There are a few important factors that go into choosing the right boat propeller.
+There are a few important factors that go into when choosing the right propeller for your boat.
 Because there are so many props to pick from, choosing the right prop on you own is risky.
 You must know your performance goals, engine information, and finally pitch to get it right.

 A great option is to use the Mercury Prop Selector Tool.
 This tool works for most manufacturers including Mercury, Evinrude, Johnson, Volvo, Yamaha, Nissan, Honda, Suzuki, Tohatsu .
 It walks you through 4 steps in choosing the right prop the first time.
 If you choose not to use the tool, this article can still help you choose the right prop.